 Welcome to Warhol!
-Warhol is tool for making sure that your web project looks right.
+Warhol helps you to make sure that your web project looks right.
 Warhol takes a pattern library as input and turns it into tests for your production web page.
-You can run the tests in a browser extension while developing or you can use Warhol's automated services to test all of your pages in multiple browsers at all kinds of screen sizes.
+You can run the tests in a browser extension while developing or you can use Warhol's automated services to test all of your pages in multiple browsers at all kinds of screen sizes (at least that's the plan).
 Warhol does not rely on screenshots like many visual regression testing tools, but analyzes HTML and CSS instead.
-This allows Warhol to take examples with placeholder content as input and use it to verify production web pages containing actual live data.
+This allows Warhol to take examples with placeholder content as input and use it to verify production web pages with real content.

-This documentation explains how Warhol works, how you can set up your accounts, pattern libraries and projects, what the browser extension can do for you and what kinds of errors you can expect Warhol to detect.
+This documentation explains how Warhol works, how you can set up your accounts, pattern libraries and projects, what the browser extension can do for you, what can go wrong and what kinds of design problems you can expect Warhol to detect.

 Starting with Warhol is quite easy.
-You just need a three things:
+You just need three things:

 - A Warhol Account